 Trello makes it easy to keep track of projects and people.
 You can communicate with your clients and colleagues right within Trello boards and cards.

-4. Make 2020 your best year yet: organize your goals in Trello
+4. Make this year your best year yet: organize your goals in Trello

 Trello can help, ensuring that nothing falls through the cracks.

 5. Save time by creating templates in Trello